Is Atlanta safe? This question is likely at the forefront of your mind if you are planning a trip to the Georgia capital.

 Atlanta is a more dangerous than average US city.
 Overall, crime rates were down between 2019 and 2020.

-However, homicides have risen in the area year on year.
+However, the crime rate in Atlanta, specifically homicides, have been rising in the area every year.
 All of this is worth being aware of, particularly if you are planning to move to Atlanta.

 If that is the case, you need to thoroughly research the different neighborhoods that appeal to you, and visit them both during the day and night before making a decision.
 In all, life goes on as normal in Atlanta most of the time.